OfficeDev/office-ui-fabric-js/README.md

 ## Get started
 For a quick start, you can reference the latest release of Fabric from a CDN or clone and build locally.
 Once you've got Fabric JS added to your project, look at the [component list](https://github.com/OfficeDev/office-ui-fabric-js/blob/master/ghdocs/COMPONENTSLIST.md) for documentation pertaining to each available component.

+If you'd like to get Fabric through a package manager such as Bower, npm, or NuGet, check out the [package manager docs](https://github.com/OfficeDev/office-ui-fabric-js/blob/master/ghdocs/PACKAGES.md).

 ### Referencing the CDN
 Include the following references in the `<head>` of your page: